The Auxiliary Board of Northwestern Memorial Hospital and Chicago Magazine Present the 14th Annual Summer Lovin' Event

 In partnership with the Lurie Cancer Center, Northwestern Medicine provides state-of-the art patient care.
 The Lurie Cancer Center is one of only 41 National Cancer Institute (NCI) designated “comprehensive” cancer centers in the nation.
 In addition, the Lurie Cancer Center is a founding member of the National Comprehensive Cancer Network (NCCN), an alliance of 25 of the world's leading cancer centers dedicated to improving the quality, effectiveness and efficiency of cancer care so that patients can lead better lives.

 Summer Lovin’ tickets are $95 until midnight on Saturday, May 31, then $105 through the event.
 VIP tickets, which include transportation and front-of-line access to the after-party at Vertigo Sky Lounge (located in the Dana Hotel), cover, and a complimentary cocktail, are an additional $20.
 Attire for the event is casual chic.
-Purchase tickets online or contact Kristyn Eskridge at Northwestern Memorial Foundation at 312.926.7133.
+Contact Kristyn Eskridge at Northwestern Memorial Foundation at 312.926.7133.

 Learn more information on Northwestern Medicine cancer care, visit the Robert H. Lurie Comprehensive Cancer Center at Northwestern University.